 Studies have shown that most Americans are woefully unprepared for retirement.
 Indeed, many wait until they’re about to retire before beginning to plan for the very first time!

 The real value of an advisor may be due to the education and coaching process a client receives.
 This is this has been shown to help advisory clients reach their full financial potential.

 Those who do plan in advance do better!
 How much?
 According to an independent research study by Vanguard Funds, a company with a long-established reputation for low expenses and consumer advocacy, published a paper for the profession regarding the long-term value of using a retirement planning advisor for planning, implementation, and followup and found it does outweigh the so-called ‘costs’, and by more than most would suspect!
 A study by both Envestnet and Vanguard came to the same conclusions.
 The Envestnet study can be found here.
 (In case some of the terminology may be unfamiliar, 100 basis points (bps) = 1.00%.)

 IFG is a Registered Investment Advisor provides independent retirement income planning and wealth management advice to serious clients seeking objective help from a qualified retirement planning advisor.
 You can learn more by downloading IFG’s Practice Philosophy and Profile.

-Founding principal Jim Lorenzen is a CERTIFIED FINANCIAL PLANNER® professional, as well as an ACCREDITED INVESTMENT FIDUCIARY® who began independent practice in 1991 and now serves clients across the U.S., as well as locally in Simi Valley, Moorpark, and Thousand Oaks.
+Founding principal Jim Lorenzen is a CERTIFIED FINANCIAL PLANNER® professional, as well as an ACCREDITED INVESTMENT FIDUCIARY® who began independent practice in 1991 and now serves clients both within and outside California.
 You can learn more about Jim here.

 IFG believes in straight talk.
 If you would like to arrange a short introductory phone call with Founding Principal Jim Lorenzen, here’s how you can get started.